 Now, most of you might know me as a writer, but did you know that prior to joining the good ship Tech.eu, I spent almost a decade documenting the startup world through event and headshot/portrait photography?

 I’ve worked with President Barack Obama, Vice President Al Gore, Steve Wozniak, Sir Richard Branson, Tony Fadel, Pharell Williams, Usher, Ghostface Killah, et. al. on creating evocative imagery that has been published in Rolling Stone, The Wall Street Journal, Forbes, Vice, … and the list goes on.

 If a picture truly does say a thousand words, and you’re putting crap imagery out in the world, what does that say about your startup, product, fund?
 Exactly.

 Note: No malice is intended.
 These are just my opinions and advice garnered from 10,000+ hours of shooting, editing, re-editing, and honing a craft.
 I could be completely full of shit.
 But I doubt it.

 Why your photos suck

-Let’s get something straight right outta the box – there’s a very slim chance that your friend, co-founder, or mum have a reasonably good concept of visual composition.
+Let’s get something straight right outta the box - there’s a very slim chance that your friend, co-founder, or mum has a reasonably good concept of visual composition.
 I’ve seen imagery arrive from some professional photographers where I’ve had to ask myself the, “Am I the asshole?” question.
 A few months back I created a Telegram group of some of my favourite colleagues where we regularly check each other’s pulse.
 92.8% of the time, I am not the asshole.